RoadieHQ/marketing-site/content/docs/integrations/cloudsmith/index.md

 You can learn how to generate an API key for your user by visiting https://help.cloudsmith.io/docs/api-key

-## Step 2: Configure Roadie with your LaunchDarkly API token
+## Step 2: Configure Roadie with your Cloudsmith API key

 Visit the secrets page in Roadie at `/administration/secrets` and enter the API key you generated for Cloudsmith in the secret called `CLOUDSMITH_API_KEY`